Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

 Introduced by Gromov in Section $5\frac{5}{6}$ of \cite{Gromov96}, $\mu$-bubbles are the stationary for the prescribed-mean-curvature functional.
-Recent works, including those of Gromov \cite{Gromov18, Gromov19, Gromov20}, Chodosh-Li's \cite{CL}, and others \cite{Richard}\cite{zhu,zhu1}, have demonstrated that $\mu$-bubbles could also give topological informations on manifolds.
+It is a breakthrough made by Chodosh and Li \cite{CL} to show that $\mu$-bubbles are closely related with the topology of the manifolds.
+Such a discovery also appears in many other works, \cite{Gromov18, Gromov19, Gromov20} \cite{Richard}\cite{zhu,zhu1}.
 In this article, we use $\mu$-bubbles to establish the prime decomposition for complete $3$-manifolds with uniformly positive scalar curvature.

-Consider a complete orientable $3$-manifold $(M^3, g)$ with scalar curvature $\kappa\geq 1$.
-We find infinitely many stable $\mu$-surfaces ,which serves as topological boundaries of $\mu$-bubbles (see Corollary \ref{sep}).
-The uniform positivity of scalar curvature implies that each component of a stable $\mu$-surface is a $2$-sphere (see Proposition \ref{top}).
+Let $(M^3, g)$ be a complete orientable $3$-manifold with scalar curvature $\kappa\geq 1$.
+There are infinitely many stable $\mu$-surfaces, which serve as topological boundaries of $\mu$-bubbles (see Lemma \ref{sep}).
+The uniform positivity of scalar curvature makes sure that each component of stable $\mu$-surfaces is a $2$-sphere (see Corollary \ref{top}).

-These $2$-spheres obtained from $\mu$-bubbles divides $M$ into some components.
-The closure of each component is a compact $3$-manifold whose boundary consists of some $2$-spheres.
-The prime decomposition theorem can be applies to such manifolds (see \cite{HA}).
-Therefore, we obtain a prime decomposition theorem for $M$, which also appeared in Gromov's recent note (see \cite{Gromov19}). \begin{theorem} Any complete orientable $3$-manifold with uniformly positive scalar curvature can be written as an (possibly) infinite connected sum of some closed prime $3$-manifolds. \end{theorem}
+These $2$-spheres from $\mu$-bubbles divide $M$ into some precompact components.
+Their closures are compact $3$-manifolds whose boundaries consist of some $2$-spheres.
+Then, we use the prime decomposition theorem (see Theorem 1.5 \cite{HA}, Page 5) to obtain a prime decomposition for $M$. \begin{theorem} Any complete, connected, orientable and open $3$-manifold with uniformly positive scalar curvature can be written as an infinite connected sum of some closed prime $3$-manifolds. \end{theorem}

-Chang, Weinberger and Yu \cite{CWY} employed K-theory to prove a similar decomposition under the assumption that the fundamental group is finitely generated.
-Additionally, the Ricci flow also could give such a decomposition under a geometric condition (see \cite{BBM}).
+Chang, Weinberger and Yu \cite{CWY} employed K-theory to prove a similar decomposition with the assumption that the fundamental group is finitely generated.
+Besson-Bessi\`eres-Maillot \cite{BBM}) used Ricci flow to give the same decomposition, under a geometric condition.